Kanazawa Station

 The Three Red Brick Museum Buildings

 Both Ishikawa Prefectural Museum of History and the Kaga-Honda Museum are housed in three connected red brick buildings in the Honda-no-Mori Park area.
 The Museum of History occupies the first two buildings and the Kaga-Honda Museum is in the third building.
-You can visit these museums separately but there is a joint ticket available for all three buildings.
+You can visit these museums separately but there is a combined ticket available for both museums.
 These buildings were built between 1909 and 1914 as military warehouses but were used by Kanazawa College of Art after World War 2.
 In 1986 they were converted into museums and because of the high standard of their conservation and renovation they were designated as Important Cultural Properties in 1990 and won the Architectural Institute of Japan Prize in 1991.
 Because of their distinctive appearance the museums here are collectively known as “Ishikawa Red Brick Museum.”

 The Ishikawa Red Brick Museum